-Ross is by far one of my favorite stores to find brand names that are sold at a steep discount.
+By far, Ross is one of my favorite stores to find brand names that are sold at a steep discount.
 However, Ross doesn’t have their inventory online.
-Because of the constantly rotating brand names they have in store, you need to regularly go in person and check their inventory.
+Because of the constantly rotating brand names they have in store, you need to go in person and check their inventory regularly.

 The last jacket and workout clothes I bought were from Ross, and they were brand names for more than 50% off regular retail store prices.

 The only negative to Ross is you never know what they have.
-For the best results, you need to browse the store on a regular basis to discover a variety of hidden gems.
+For the best results, you need to browse the store regularly to discover various hidden gems.
 And don’t forget to bring a little patience.

 My Top Tips To Save Money On Name Brand Clothes

-There are several other strategies I use to get brand name discounted designer clothes on a budget with the goal of saving money on my kids clothes as well as my own.
-Some of these techniques can be risky especially if you have a problem with overspending so be careful.
+I use several other strategies to get brand name discounted designer clothes on a budget to save money on my kids’ clothes and my own.
+Some of these techniques can be risky, especially if you have a problem with overspending, so be careful.

 Signing up for a credit card reward program is a terrible idea if you have a problem staying on budget.